kittykatattack/learningPixi/README.md

 - From a single image file.
 - From a sub-image on a **tileset**.
-A tileset is a single, big image that includes all images you'll need in your game.
+A tileset is a single, big image that includes all the images you'll need in your game.
 - From a **texture atlas** (A JSON file that defines the size and position of an image on a tileset.)

 You’re going to learn all three ways, but, before you do, let’s find